jove-decompiler/jove/README.md

 **However:** `jove` contains a novel solution that is far more general, namely `jove dig` (A.K.A. `CodeDigger`).
 This tool uses a novel approach to control-flow-recovery, and the idea (credit goes to Tim Leek) is to perform local symbolic execution from each program point which has indirect control-flow (rather than trying to find paths from the start of the program, which leads to a nasty explosion of paths). `jove dig` asks the solver to try and come up with a complete set of targets [^6].
 If there are sufficient constraints, the solver will be able to do so.
 Obviously there will still be indirect jumps for which we can say practically nothing about[^1]. `CodeDigger` is implemented as a custom fork of [KLEE](https://github.com/jove-decompiler/klee).
 The drawback, at the moment, is that it has considerable time and space requirements.

 `jove ida` allows one to import control-flow data from [IDA](https://hex-rays.com/ida-pro).
-However, since IDA is closed-source, we don't really know what it's doing under the covers, so none of that data can be (really) fully trusted.
+However, since IDA is closed-source, we don't really know what it's doing under the covers, so doing so is not advisable.

 `jove ida` is currently quite rudimentary.
 That may change if someone decides to donate an IDA license. [^4]